 EXECUTIVE SUMMARY 1

 THE NATIONAL ENDOWMENT FOR THE HUMANITIES 2

 THE OFFICE OF INSPECTOR GENERAL 2

 AUDIT AND REVIEW ACTIVITIES 3

-INVESTIGATIVE ACTIVITIES 8
+INVESTIGATIVE ACTIVITIES 9

-HOTLINE ACTIVITIES 9
+HOTLINE ACTIVITIES 10

-OTHER ACTIVITIES 10
+OTHER ACTIVITIES 11

-TABLE I - REPORTING REQUIREMENTS 12
+TABLE I - REPORTING REQUIREMENTS 13

-TABLE II - INSPECTOR GENERAL-ISSUED REPORTS WITH QUESTIONED COSTS 13
+TABLE II - INSPECTOR GENERAL-ISSUED REPORTS WITH QUESTIONED COSTS 14

-TABLE III - INSPECTOR GENERAL-ISSUED REPORTS WITH RECOMMENDATIONS THAT FUNDS BE PUT TO BETTER USE 13
+TABLE III - INSPECTOR GENERAL-ISSUED REPORTS WITH RECOMMENDATIONS THAT FUNDS BE PUT TO BETTER USE 14

-PRIOR AUDIT REPORTS - UNRESOLVED 14
+PRIOR AUDIT REPORTS - UNRESOLVED 15

-GLOSSARY OF AUDIT TERMINOLOGY 16
+GLOSSARY OF AUDIT TERMINOLOGY 17

 PEER REVIEW RESULTS Appendix A

-This Semiannual Report to Congress highlights the activities of the National Endowment for the Humanities (NEH) - Office of Inspector General (OIG) for the period April 1, 2022 through September 30, 2022.
-OIG activities completed during this reporting period assessed (1) NEH's compliance with governmentwide mandates; and (2) the quality of single audit reports issued by non-Federal auditors concerning NEH grant recipients.
-We also monitored the activities of the independent auditors engaged to conduct the audit of the NEH financial statements for fiscal year ending September 30, 2022.
+This Semiannual Report to Congress highlights the activities of the National Endowment for the Humanities (NEH) - Office of Inspector General (OIG) for the period April 1, 2023 through September 30, 2023.
+OIG activities completed during this reporting period assessed (1) NEH's compliance with governmentwide mandates; (2) a grant recipient's compliance with applicable award terms and conditions; and (3) the quality of single audit reports issued by non-Federal auditors concerning NEH grant recipients.
+We also monitored the activities of the independent auditors engaged to conduct an audit of the NEH financial statements for fiscal year ending September 30, 2023.

-During the six-month period ended September 30, 2022, we completed a review of payment integrity reporting in the NEH Performance and Accountability Report for the fiscal year ended September 30, 2021 to determine the agency's compliance with Payment Integrity Information Act of 2019 requirements, and we completed an evaluation to determine the effectiveness of the NEH information security program, as required by the Federal Information Security Modernization Act of 2014.
-We also completed desk reviews of single audit reports issued by non-Federal auditors concerning two NEH grant recipients.
+During the six-month period ended September 30, 2023, we completed a review of payment integrity reporting in the NEH Performance and Accountability Report for the fiscal year ended September 30, 2022 to determine the agency's compliance with Payment Integrity Information Act of 2019 requirements and we completed an evaluation to determine the effectiveness of the NEH information security program and practices, as required by the Federal Information Security Modernization Act of 2014.
+We also issued a limited audit report concerning a grant recipient's compliance with administrative requirements applicable to the respective grant award and completed desk reviews of single audit reports issued by non-Federal auditors concerning two NEH grant recipients.

-We engaged the services of Williams, Adley & Company-DC, LLP to conduct an audit of the NEH financial statements for the fiscal year ending September 30, 2022, as required by the Accountability of Tax Dollars Act of 2002.
-During this semiannual reporting period, we monitored the planning and interim testing activities of the independent auditors to ensure compliance with applicable Federal audit requirements.
+We engaged the services of Williams, Adley & Company-DC, LLP to conduct an audit of the NEH financial statements for the fiscal year ending September 30, 2023, as required by the Accountability of Tax Dollars Act of 2002.
+During this semiannual reporting period, we monitored the planning, internal control, and interim testing activities of the independent auditors to ensure compliance with applicable Federal audit requirements.

 No investigations were initiated by the NEH-OIG during this semiannual reporting period.
-We received two Hotline complaints during this six-month period, which are included in the four complaints that remain open as of September 30, 2022.
+We received four Hotline complaints during this six-month period, which have all been closed.
+Three complaints from previous reporting periods remain open as of September 30, 2023.

-We continue to receive communications from individuals who have been targeted (and in some instances victimized) by an internet phishing scam purporting to represent NEH financial assistance opportunities and we continue to receive reports from small business entities concerning their receipt of procurement-related solicitations impersonating the authority of an NEH official.
+We continue to receive communications from individuals who have been targeted (and in some instances victimized) by an internet phishing scam purporting to represent NEH financial assistance opportunities.

 OIG staff participated in several activities within the Federal accountability community to include quarterly meetings of the Grant Fraud Working Group, which is affiliated with the Financial Fraud Enforcement Task Force.
-We also engaged in various outreach activities to promote (1) awareness of the mission and responsibilities of the NEH-OIG; and (2) compliance with administrative requirements applicable to NEH grant awards.
+We also engaged in various outreach activities to promote awareness of the mission and responsibilities of the NEH-OIG and compliance with administrative requirements applicable to NEH grant awards.